iDereje/iDereje/README.md

 #### I'm a Junior QA Engineer based in Israel, aspiring to become a skilled SDET (Software Development Engineer in Test).
-#### With a solid background in software testing and an ISTQB certification, I aim to contribute to the development and testing of high-quality applications and software products.
+#### With a solid background in software testing and an **ISTQB certification**, I aim to contribute to the development and testing of high-quality applications and software products.

 <figure><embed src="https://wakatime.com/share/@DavidDereje/191c6b95-4eda-42b1-bc3f-b60bc3a18048.svg"></embed></figure>